wernight/docker-kubernetes-dind/README.md

               -v $PWD/my-kubernetes-yaml:/code:ro \
               wernight/kubernetes-dind

+ 3. May need to wait couple of minutes until the everything is up.
+You can retry pushing (next step) until it succeeds as the local Docker Registry is the last thing started.

- 3. Push your images to the Docker Registry within the container (because Kubernetes need that):
+ 4. Push your images to the Docker Registry within the container (because Kubernetes need that):

         $ docker build -t my-image .
         $ docker tag -f my-image $(docker port kubernetes_dind_1 5000)/my-image
         $ docker push $(docker port kubernetes_dind_1 5000)/my-image
         $ docker rmi $(docker port kubernetes_dind_1 5000)/my-image

- 4. Deploy on the Kubernetes running within the container (in this example it should start the image `localhost:5000/my-image`):
+ 5. Deploy on the Kubernetes running within the container (in this example it should start the image `localhost:5000/my-image`):

         $ docker exec kubernetes_dind_1 kubectl create -f /code/my-rc.yaml

- 5. Run whatever system tests you want to check it works (use `--port` and make use of Kubernetes `externalIPs` to access your deployed website).
+ 6. Run whatever system tests you want to check it works (use `--port` and make use of Kubernetes `externalIPs` to access your deployed website).
 You can also run them within the running containers (via `docker exec`).

- 6. Clean-up by deleting the container:
+ 7. Clean-up by deleting the container:

         $ docker rm -f kubernetes_dind_1